Globe Unfounded investigation wins international data journalism award

 The Globe and Mail has won an international data journalism award for its Unfounded series investigating how Canadian police services handle sexual-assault cases.

-“We are profoundly grateful for the global recognition we have received from Vienna,” said The Globe’s editor-in-chief David Walmsley.
+“We are profoundly grateful for the global recognition we have received from Vienna,” The Globe’s editor-in-chief David Walmsley said.
 “At The Globe and Mail we realize we have a responsibility to produce the best journalism and to deliver it across borders.
-The investigation, Unfounded, stands as the global benchmark for 2017.
-Deep respect to all involved in the investigation for bringing these facts to the world’s attention.”
+The investigation, Unfounded, stands as the global benchmark for 2017.”

 The Data Journalism Awards, organized by the Global Editors Network, recognized the Unfounded team – Robyn Doolittle, Laura Blenkinsop, Jeremy Agius, Rick Cash, Stephanie Chambers, Terra Ciolfe, Michael Pereira and Shengqing Wu – for having the best data-driven investigation, which shed light “on a significant abuse of power or failure to uphold the public interest.”